Emoji Democracy

 There is a 5-4 victory!

 Here are our results summarized in a table.
-Perhaps you would like to add a row for the percentage of evil wizards that are needed to win.
+Perhaps you would like to add a row for the percentage of red emojis that are needed to win.
 I’m not going to do it here.
 It just depends where your class is at.
 Do your students have a hypothesis?
 Can the fraction of evil wizards drop below 1/4?
 Can they drop below 1/5?
 Can they drop below 1/6?
 That’s just something to ponder.

 Try destroying this 7×7 democratic vote.